davidruvolo51/shinyAppTutorials/README.md

 git sparse-checkout set drag-and-drop
 ```

-Switch `drag-and-drop` for the subdirectory(ies) that you wish to checkoout.
-For more information, checkout the GitHub blog post: [Bring your monorepo down to size with sparse-checkout](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/).
-Be aware that this is slightly experimental and these instructions may change.
+Replace `drag-and-drop` for the subdirectory that you wish to checkout locally.
+For more information, take a look at this GitHub blog post: [Bring your monorepo down to size with sparse-checkout](https://github.blog/2020-01-17-bring-your-monorepo-down-to-size-with-sparse-checkout/).

 ### Available Tutorials